A COMPLETE GUIDE TO PROSPECTING FOR A CAREER IN MINING

-The mining industry is a broad term that nests within itself in the company of multiple industries with their own levels of sub-industries.
-Imagine Russian nesting dolls of mineral extraction and processing specialties, and you’ll have a good mental model of the industry’s structure.
+The mining industry is a broad term encompassing multiple industries which can each be broken down further into .
+Picture nesting dolls of mineral extraction and processing specialties, and you’ll have a good mental model of the industry’s structure.
 This guide will walk you through the different types of mining jobs available around the world.

 The three broad categories of mining enterprises are best described as steps along the Resource Extraction Continuum.